ibm-cloud-docs/EventStreams/reserved_disk.md

 ## Managing storage with {{site.data.keyword.messagehub}}
 {: #ES_managing_storage_with_event_streams}

-When doing topic administration operations, such as creating topics, creating partitions, or changing topic configurations, Event Streams ensures that enough storage is available to satisfy the operation.
-To do this, for each topic, Event Streams computes the "reserved size" per topic by using the following method.
+When doing topic administration operations, such as creating topics, creating partitions, or changing topic configurations, {{site.data.keyword.messagehub}} ensures that enough storage is available to satisfy the operation.
+To do this, for each topic, {{site.data.keyword.messagehub}} computes the "reserved size" for each topic by using the following method.

-For topic that have a `cleanup.policy` setting of `compact` the reserved size consumed per partition is always 1GB
+For topics that have a `cleanup.policy` setting of `compact` the reserved size consumed per partition is always 1 GB

 For topics that have a `cleanup.policy` setting of `delete`, or `compact, delete` the reserve size consumed per partition is calculated as follows: